jmpizarro/new-events/test_result.md

       message: "Updated calendar grid columns with minmax to prevent clipping when events are shown"
     - agent: "main"
       message: "Implemented resource-based event loading with new backend endpoints and admin UI"
+    - agent: "main"
+      message: "Adjusted contact and login form styling for wider layout and better spacing"